-In summary, our earlier piece-wise observations on the function execution and inter-function latencies come together to impact the E2E workflow latency, and the net result is consistent with earlier expectations.
-This confirms that our analysis can extend to other workflows and workloads as well.
+In summary, our earlier piecewise observations on function execution and inter-function latencies cumulatively affect the E2E workflow latency, and the net result is consistent with earlier expectations.
+This confirms that our analysis can extend to other workflows and workloads.